PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

 ## <a name='Directoriess'></a>Directoriess
  Guidlines for naming directories
  - **Contracts** contains interfaces
- - **Managers** contains business logic classes with the postfix Manager, for exemple DiagnosticManager, ReflectionManager
+ - **Managers** contains business logic classes with the postfix Manager, for example DiagnosticManager, ReflectionManager
  - **Services** contains static och or Singleton classes acting as services to Managers or Commands
  - **Enums** contain Enums
  - **BaseClasses** contains base classes